Making a Hardwood Flooring Decision – What to Consider

 The choice of flooring in your home is crucial to your overall décor.
-Hardwood is a timeless classic that makes a definitive statement, but there are some things you should consider before making the decision, including how it will impact your family or workplace…and how your family or workplace will impact the floor.
+Hardwood is a timeless classic that makes a definitive statement.
+However, there are some things you should consider before making the decision, including how it will impact your family or workplace.
+You also need to think about how your family or workplace will impact the floor.
 Let’s take a look at some of the positive and negative factors that will influence your hardwood flooring decision.

 Advantages of Hardwood

 When it comes to flooring, hardwood offers a lot of advantages and only a few disadvantages.
-It’s a healthy choice that looks and feels good, and it’s one of the most enduring flooring choices you can make.
+It’s a healthy choice that looks and feels good.
+It’s also one of the most enduring flooring choices you can make.

-Investment.
-Hardwood flooring is one of the few choices that will actually raise the value of your home and help it sell.
+Making the hardwood flooring decision is certainly an investment.
+Hardwood is one of the few choices that will actually raise the value of your home and help it sell.
 Since hardwood floors are well known for retaining beauty, structural integrity and character for decades, they can be a powerfully persuasive selling point.
 The elegance and warmth of hardwood never goes out of style or wavers in its appeal.
 Whether you plan to keep your home for generations or sell it at a premium, hardwood flooring is always a good investment.

 Even though they are a hard surface, hardwoods are warm and comfortable to walk on, even in the winter.
-They are easier on the feet and legs than tile or stone, making them more comfortable to walk and stand on all day.
+They are easier on the feet and legs than tile or stone.
+This makes them more comfortable to walk and stand on all day.
 They fall somewhere in the middle on sound absorption, not completely absorbing sound, but not magnifying it either.

 Due to the thickness of the planks, hardwoods can span slight inconsistencies in the floor better than many thinner laminate floors.
 Structurally, this makes hardwood feel solid and stable underfoot, without producing a hollow ring.
 This adds to the psychological component of perceived stability to a house, making it more desirable.
 As authentic and beautiful as most laminates and other floorings that imitate wood look, most people will know the difference immediately.

 There are dozens of species of hardwood to choose from, each with its own distinct grain, feel, hardness and natural color.
-Each type can be stained and finished to achieve the color that fits the look you envision.
-Finish can be smooth and glossy or more rustic, and can come pre-finished from the seller or unfinished to be finished after the floor is installed for a better seal against moisture from above.
+You can stain and finish each type to achieve the color that fits the look you envision.
+Finish can be smooth and glossy or more rustic.
+Hardwood is either pre-finished from the seller or unfinished.
+In the latter case you then have to finish it after installing the floor for a better seal against moisture from above.
 A site-finished floor may be a better option is moisture from above is a concern.
 Although installation will be more expensive, take longer and be messier, sealing the entire floor creates a barrier against moisture from above that can seep between the planks of a pre-finished floor.
 If going with a pre-finished hardwood floor, it is important to clean up spills quickly.

-Durability.
 Properly cared for, hardwoods are some of the most durable types of flooring available.
-They can last a hundred years or more and be refinished as necessary to restore the original beauty.
+They can last a hundred years or more and you can refinish as necessary to restore the original beauty.

-Allergies.
 Hardwoods are a great choice for people with allergies.
-Dirt, dust, and hair cannot become trapped or embedded in the floor, so running a simple dust mop or vacuum over the floor will remove everything and keep the floor clean.
+Dirt, dust, and hair cannot become trapped or embedded in the floor.
+Running a simple dust mop or vacuum over the floor will remove everything and keep the floor clean.

 Disadvantages of Hardwood

-Moisture.
 Moisture is the number one problem with hardwood flooring.
-Wood swells when moist or wet, which is why your doors may be harder to open at certain times of year.
+Wood swells when moist or wet.
+This is why your doors may be more difficult to open at certain times of the year.
 The same will happen to the floor, only there’s nowhere to go, so excessive moisture can cause the floor to buckle, crack, or warp.
-Solid hardwood flooring is not recommended for installations below grade where moisture may seep up from the ground, for locations with extreme changes in humidity or for high moisture areas such as bathrooms.
+Solid hardwood flooring is not recommended for installations below grade where moisture may seep up from the ground.
+Nor is it good for locations with extreme changes in humidity or for high moisture areas such as bathrooms.

-Installing hardwoods in a climate with high humidity can be done if proper precautions are taken.
+You can install hardwood in a climate with high humidity if you take proper precautions.
 Woods thicker than 5/16” – 5/8” should not be installed directly over concrete, and a subfloor with a moisture barrier installed will help combat ground moisture.
-Sufficient expansion room should be left around the floor edges, covered by trim or molding.
+You should always leave ufficient expansion room around the floor edges, covered by trim or molding.
 While some hardwood flooring can be a DIY project with easy tongue-and-groove installation, you may want to consider hiring a professional to ensure the proper moisture control and expansion space for the optimal lifespan of your floor.
 Mistakes can prove costly.

-Locations.
 Hardwood should never be installed in rooms where standing water is common, like bathrooms.
-If installed in a kitchen or wet bar area, wet spills should be dried immediately.
+If installed in a kitchen or wet bar area, you should dry wet spills immediately.
 In an entryway, a rug or runner will help absorb moisture from rain or snow.